microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Editing code

-In Visual Studio Code, you can easily use code snippet to scaffold your class and method.
-It also provides IntelliSense for code completion.
+In Visual Studio Code, you can easily use code snippets to scaffold your class and method.
+VS Code also provides IntelliSense for code completion.

 ![Edit Code](images/java-tutorial/edit-code.gif)